Sunflower Programme gets results

 More fascinating, was that only ONE child out of the 100 was considered within normal range in their musculoskeletal despite every parent finding Sunflower because they were concerned with their child’s behaviour, academic ability or social skills – not because they noticed their child was needing help with their physical structure or ability!

-The charity was set up because of the results of a pilot research study carried out by Mark Mathews which was independently assessed by Educational Psychologist, Elizabeth Thomas.
+The charity was set up because of the results of a pilot research study carried out which was then independently assessed by Educational Psychologist, Elizabeth Thomas.

 The published paper evidenced that children completing the Sunflower Programme experienced a significant improvement in their IQ of 12-15 points in only six months, the equivalent of moving them from the bottom to the middle of their class; their health improved by 60% and their behaviour, self-esteem, self-confidence and performance at school by 65%, as judged by their teachers.